wenext-limited/pr-agent/docs/docs/core-abilities/fetching_ticket_context.md

     ```
     (default: `false`)

     the `review` tool will also validate that the PR code doesn't contain any additional content that is not related to the ticket.
-If it does, the PR will be labeled at best as `PR Code Verified`, and the `review` tool will provide a comment with the additional content found in the PR code.
+If it does, the PR will be labeled at best as `PR Code Verified`, and the `review` tool will provide a comment with the additional unrelated content found in the PR code.

 ## GitHub Issues Integration